 “The claim that the fields of modern physics have anything to do with the “field of consciousness” is false.
 The notion that what physicists call “the vacuum state” has anything to do with consciousness is nonsense.
 The claim that large numbers of people meditating helps reduce crime and war by creating a unified field of consciousness is foolishness of a high order.
 The presentation of the ideas of modern physics side by side, and apparently supportive of, the ideas of the Maharishi about pure consciousness can only be intended to deceive those who might not know any better.
 (Pagels).”

 Not only does Pagels make a metaphysical (extra-scientific) assumption denying any possible understanding of physical theory as describing anything beyond the world of appearance, he even goes so far as to impute nefarious motives to those who do so.
-Let us return to Plato’s Cave to illustrate the problem with Pagels’ assertion.
-(The following is my own parable, of course.)
+Let us return to the Plato’s Cave allegory to illustrate what is wrong with Pagels’ assertion.
+Recall that in Plato’s Cave, there are prisoners chained so that they can only see one wall, and they think that the shadows on this wall are all that exist.
+(The following is my own version of the parable, of course.)

 A Troublemaker in the Cave